sheyijojo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h

 Don’t forget to push your header file

+Copyright - Plagiarism

+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.

+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.

+You are not allowed to publish any content of this project.

+Any form of plagiarism is strictly forbidden and will result in removal from the program.

+More Info

+You do not have to understand the call by reference (address), stack, static variables, recursions or arrays, yet: